volodymyrhudyma/blog/content/blog/portals-in-react.md

 tag:
   - React
 promote: false
-metaDescription: // META
-teaser: // TEASER
+metaDescription: Learn Portals In React - a way to render an element outside the DOM hierarchy created by the parent element.
+Portals can be used to render modals and tooltips.
+teaser: When building an application in React, it is sometimes necessary to place an element outside the DOM hierarchy created by the parent component.
+  The simplest example are modals and tooltips...
 date: 2021-01-08T21:04:06.752Z
 ---
-When building an application in React, sometimes it is necessary to put an element outside of the DOM hierarchy created by the parent component.
+When building an application in React, it is sometimes necessary to place an element outside the DOM hierarchy created by the parent component.

 The simplest example are **modals** and **tooltips**.

-If you render them inside of a normal React component, they will be attached to the nearest parent, which most likely will cause styling conflicts (especially if you have *z-index* or *overflow: hidden*) or wrong behaviour.
+If you render them inside a normal React component, they will be attached to the closes parent component, which will most likely cause styling conflicts (especially if you have *z-index* or *overflow: hidden*) or incorrect behaviour.

-## The Wrong Way
+## The "Wrong" Way

 Consider the following example: